sbergot/wandering-mushroom/content/post/2020-12-01-streamlining-hacking.md

 # How hacking fits in cyberpunk?

 - It is modern punk culture.
-Alternative and anarchist.
-Talented individuals confront big corporation with some custom tools and their wits.
+Individual are fighting the symbols of the global system using their tools and their wits.

 - It outlines the consequences of modern technologies.
 Now suddenly your email account becomes a proof of identity and can be used against you.
 In the name